A contact list is OK to email using HubSpot if all of the following statements are true:

 1. You have not purchased, rented, or leased this list from a third party.

 Importing purchased or third-party lists where contacts have not explicitly opted into hearing from you can lead to poor email deliverability.
 Purchased lists are typically filled with people who don’t know who you are yet.
 When your email hits their inbox, they’re much more likely to mark your email as spam.

 2. You have an unsubscribe or suppression list to go along with it.

 Email lists should always come in twos.
-The second list is your suppression list.
-This list should include emails that bounced, opted out, or even reported you as spam.
-If you’re not uploading a suppression list at the same time you’re uploading a contact list, you may not be sending to your engaged contacts effectively.
+The second list is your suppression list, which shouldinclude emails that bounced, opted out, or reported you as spam.
+If you’re not importing an opt-out list at the same time you’re importing a contact list, you may not be sending to your engaged contacts effectively.

 3. You have a prior relationship with the contacts on this list.